gerichilli/Computer-Science-Notebook/04 CS2203 Database 1/01 Databases and the Relational Data Model/Readme.md

 ### Schemas

-- Formal descrition of all the database relations and all the relationships existing between them
+- Formal description of all the database relations and all the relationships existing between them

 ### Keys